Do I really need to filter my water?

 Ultimately, it’s up to all of us to decide what risk level we’re comfortable with when it comes to our drinking water.
 I do recommend that if you are trying to conceive or are pregnant, have small children, or have anyone who is immuno-compromised in your home, you invest in a water filtration system.

 Helping clients choose the right filter is something I include in my Healthy Home consulting package.
 To find out more, click HERE.
-I am not affiliated with any filter companies so you wont see recommended filters on my SHOP page.
-My goal is not to sell a specific water filter.
+I do not work for any filter companies so my goal is not to sell a specific water filter.
 My goal is to give clients peace of mind by helping them select the best filter for their specific needs.

 For testing, I do include TapScore in my SHOP page HERE